-From its founding in 1961, St. Augustine's has been a church willing, and even eager, to be innovative and "out of the box."
-We have been a racially and economically diverse community of faith from our beginnings.
+From its founding in 1961, St. Augustine's has been a church willing and eager to be innovative and "out of the box."
+We have been a racially and economically diverse community of faith from the very beginnings.
 Services were held first in private homes then at Hogate's Seafood Restaurant.
-After the original church building was built in 1965, we began sharing the building with a Jewish congregation - Temple Micah.
-From 2005 to 2008, we welcomed St. Matthew's Lutheran congregation into our midst as part of their transitioning to a new building in Southwest.

-The original building, dating from 1965, was designed by Alexander Cochran of Baltimore.
+The original building, constructed in 1965, was designed by Alexander Cochran of Baltimore.
 Its overall form was suggestive of an Ark.
 The baptismal font which stood in the entrance symbolized the importance of Baptism in Christian Life.
-Its placement between the sanctuary and the outside world related the inner life of fellowship with the Christian's wider life in the World.
+Its placement between the sanctuary and the outside world related the inner life of fellowship with the Christian's wider life in the world.
 Estimated to date from the eleventh century, it is carved with symbols of the Four Evangelists and stands in the entry way of our new building on Water Street.

-Our new building, designed by Michael Foster of MTFA, Virginia, held its first Sunday Eucharist on All Saints Sunday, November 6, 2016.
+Our newly modernized building, designed by Michael Foster of MTFA Architecture, held its first Sunday Eucharist on All Saints Sunday, November 6, 2016.
 It was consecrated in a glorious celebration on November 20 by our diocesan bishop, the Right Reverend Mariann Edgar Budde.

 We received a great deal of publicity several years ago when St. Augustine's sponsored a resolution at the 2006 Diocesan Convention to add Justice Thurgood Marshall, a long time member of our congregation, to the Book of Lesser Feasts and Fasts.
 The Resolution passed with flying colors, both at the Diocesan and National Church levels.
-Now, the Feast Day of Blessed Thurgood is celebrated every May 17 (the anniversary of the Brown vs. the Board of Education, the 1954 landmark Supreme Court decision which declared segregated education in public schools unconstitutional.)
+Now, the Feast Day of Blessed Thurgood is celebrated every May 17, the anniversary of the landmark Supreme Court decision in the case of Brown vs. the Board of Education, which declared segregated education in public schools unconstitutional.

 Our building offers space for meetings of community and civic groups, including the SW Girl Scouts and Waterfront Village, as well as the Southwest Neighborhood Assembly, ANC-6D, various Condo associations, AA, NA and yoga classes.

-We have other important partnerships with community non-profits such as Seabury Resources for Aging who have their Ward 6 offices in our building.
-The Washington Hebrew Congregation currently offers a "District Shabbat" one Friday evening a month in our sanctuary and community classroom and meeting spaces.
+We also have partnerships with community non-profits such as Seabury Resources for Aging who have their Ward 6 offices in our building.
+The Washington Hebrew Congregation currently offers a "District Shabbat" one Friday evening a month in our sanctuary, community classroom and meeting spaces.
 Their services, Torah Study and shared meals are well attended by our Jewish brothers and sisters from the local neighborhood and wider city.
 They offer us all an opportunity for Interfaith friendship and learning.

-Throughout our history as a church, we have provide performance and gallery space for both local and national artists.
+Throughout our history as a church, we have provided performance and gallery space for both local and national artists.
 We currently partner with Arena Stage, Dance USA, Shirli Hughes and Ovation, DC Strings and the SW Chamber Players.
-Last summer 2018 we opened our doors to Blues Alley and their youth jazz workshop as well as the month long Capital Fringe Festival
+In the summer of 2018 we opened our doors to Blues Alley and their youth jazz workshop as well as the month long Capital Fringe Festival.

 We are happy that our location in this diverse neighborhood enables us to be of service in so many ways.
 Our history is interwoven with that of our Southwest neighborhood and we continue our efforts of outreach to the community.